DanTup/BrowserSelector/README.md

 Small utility to launch a different browser depending on the domain of the url being launched.

-So far, it has been tested on the following:

-* Windows 8.1
-* Windows 10 Pro

 ## Setting Up

 1. Grab the [latest release](https://github.com/DanTup/BrowserSelector/releases) and extract to a folder somewhere on your PC.